 At the top of the hill, I made the turn onto Route 5.
 It’s not my favorite part of this route–it’s a busy highway, completely unlike the previous couple of miles.
 Traffic is a constant presence for a little over a mile.
 But on Saturday, as always happens on this route, the hill climb engorged my blood with oxygen, and my body finally began to work at peak capacity.
 I began to move easily.
 Smoothly.
 Now I was no longer running–I was gliding, like I was on skates or skis.
 It felt like I was almost floating on air.

 Now, I don’t know what people mean by the runner’s high.
 I cannot claim to have ever experienced it.
-But at moments like this, when I am barely conscious of my feet hitting the floor, I experience joy, but a different kind from the joy I talked about earlier.
+But at moments like this, when I am barely conscious of my feet hitting the ground, I experience joy, but a different kind of joy from the one I talked about earlier.
 This is physical, not mental, joy.
-This is freedom–hard earned and the sweeter for it.
+This is freedom — hard earned and the sweeter for it.

 Thankfulness.
 Connection.
 Sacrifice.
 Joy.
 Balance.

 I can’t say I experience all of these on every run.
 Just read The Flat-Footed Fox posts from last year and you’ll know that sometimes running just plain sucks.
 But when it all comes together, when physical activity transcends its earthly limitations, when running and spirituality intersect, these are just some of the payoffs.

 I got into running to overcome Type II diabetes, and I am happy to say that it has been in remission for some time now.

 I never expected that that I would be blessed a second time in the process.